6238

 Passing Down Dungan Culture

-Sabyrovna noted that it is challenging to educate their children about Dungan history, language, and culture.
+Balakhisheva noted that it is challenging to educate their children about Dungan history, language, and culture.
 There are no Dungan schools in Karakol, and Dungan education has not been incorporated into the Kyrgyz curriculum.

-Sabyrovna has found it to be a challenge passing down their language to her children.
+Balakhisheva has found it to be a challenge passing down their language to her children.

 “Around a year ago, a woman came to my hotel in Karakol.
 She was researching ethnic groups she believed would disappear.
 At first, I was frustrated.
 ‘What do you mean we are going to disappear?
 We are very alive here, we are not going to disappear,’ I said.
-But then when she started explaining her research, I understood how big of a problem this is,” Sabyrovna said.
+But then when she started explaining her research, I understood how big of a problem this is,” Balakhisheva said.

 “Even though both my husband and I speak the Dungan language, our children do not, and this contributes to the deterioration of our language,” she reflected.